GadyelMartinez61/GadyelMartinez61/README.md

 # Hi there 👋 I'm Gadyel Martinez

-## Backend Developer specialized in AWS Cloud Architectures ☁️
+## Backend Engineer specialized in AWS Cloud Architectures ☁️

-Backend-focused developer with experience designing and maintaining scalable serverless architectures on AWS.
+Backend-focused engineer with experience designing and maintaining scalable serverless architectures on AWS.

 Currently working with cloud-native technologies to build secure, multi-tenant, and maintainable backend systems using Infrastructure as Code and modern development practices.